Carlos Correa Player Props: Twins vs. Red Sox

-On Wednesday, Carlos Correa (on the back of going 1-for-2 with an RBI) and the Minnesota Twins face the Boston Red Sox, whose starting pitcher will be Corey Kluber.
-First pitch is at 7:10 PM ET.
+Carlos Correa -- hitting .184 with two doubles, two home runs, five walks and five RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Tanner Houck on the mound, on April 20 at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Red Sox.
+He had a hitless performance in his previous game (0-for-5) against the Red Sox.

 Carlos Correa Game Info & Props vs. the Red Sox